VIP5: Towards Multimodal Foundation Models for Recommendation: VIP5 Paradigm with Multimodal Personalized Prompts

 \subsection{Parameter-efficient Tuning with Adapters}

-Our MFM framework is a Transformer-based~\cite{vaswani2017attention} encoder--decoder architecture, as shown in Figure~\ref{fig:framework}(a).
-For a tokenized multimodal token sequence $\mathbf{S}$, we first apply position encoding $\mathcal{P}$ and whole-word embedding $\mathcal{W}$ on $\mathbf{S}$ to help the model better recognize the absolute positions of input tokens and important user/item fields (e.g., ``user\_251'' is split into 4 separate tokens [``user'', ``\_'', ``25'', ``1''], but they share the same whole-word embedding ``$\langle$w7$\rangle$'').
+Our VIP5 framework is shown in Figure~\ref{fig:framework}(a).
+For tokenized multimodal sequence $\mathbf{S}$, we first apply position encoding $\mathcal{P}$ and whole-word embedding $\mathcal{W}$ on $\mathbf{S}$ to help the model better recognize the absolute positions of input tokens and important user/item fields (e.g., ``user\_251'' is split into 4 separate tokens [``user'', ``\_'', ``25'', ``1''], but they share the same whole-word embedding ``$\langle$w7$\rangle$'').
 Besides, we adopt an additional category embedding $\mathcal{C}$ to identify whether a token is textual or visual.
 Afterwards, we feed the resulting sequence into the $L$-layered text encoder $\mathcal{E}$ and decoder $\mathcal{D}$ modules.

-Except for multimodal personalized prompts, we propose parameter-efficient tuning with adapters for computation- and memory- efficient model training.
-More specifically, we insert additional adapters to the foundation model backbone.
-During training, we keep the parameters of the backbone frozen and purely update the parameters of these lightweight adapter modules.
-Such parameter-efficient tuning strategy can largely reduce the ratio of trainable parameters, thus cost less training time and memory usage during training.
-In addition, only tuning a small part of additional parameters can overcome the efficiency concern caused by the longer sequence when incorporating visual tokens into text-based personalized prompts.
-More importantly, fine-tuning the whole foundation model backbone would lead to the over-fitting for some easier tasks especially when the backbone model size is huge, while parameter-efficient tuning can benefit from both the training efficiency and the power of large foundation models.
+Besides multimodal personalized prompts, we propose parameter-efficient tuning using adapters for computation- and memory-efficient training.
+By inserting adapters into the foundation model backbone, freezing its parameters, and updating lightweight adapter modules, this strategy largely reduces trainable parameters, decreasing training time and memory usage.
+Tuning few additional parameters addresses efficiency concerns when incorporating visual tokens into text-based personalized prompts.
+More importantly, fine-tuning the entire backbone may cause over-fitting for easier tasks, whereas parameter-efficient tuning can leverage both training efficiency and the power of large foundation models.

 Formally, if we denote the input sequence for the $i$-th layer of text encoder as $\mathbf{S}_i = \left[s_1, \cdots, s_n\right]$, in traditional Transformer, $\mathbf{S}_i$ will go through one self-attention block and a feed-forward network.
-While in MFM, we insert adapters \cite{houlsby2019parameter,sung2022vl} in both the self-attention block and the feed-forward network, the exact position is after each module and before the LayerNorm~\cite{ba2016layer}.
-The whole process can be written as:
+While in VIP5, we insert adapters \cite{houlsby2019parameter,sung2022vl} in both the self-attention block and the feed-forward network, the exact position is after each module and before the LayerNorm~\cite{ba2016layer}.
+The whole process can be written as: where $\mathbf{W}_{\att{Q}}, \mathbf{W}_{\att{K}}, \mathbf{W}_{\att{V}} \in \mathbb{R}^{d\times d_h}$ are weight matrices for projecting query, key, and value, respectively, $d_h = d/h$ is the dimensionality for each head.
+The $\mathrm{Attention}$ function is defined as